hannokuegler/roast_my_cv/USAGE_GUIDE.md

 ### For Best Results:
 1. **Use high-quality PDF CVs** - Clear text, good formatting
 2. **Test multiple models** - Compare gentle/medium/brutal
-3. **Review ground truth** - Check if auto-detected issues are accurate
+3. **Review ground truth** - Recheck if auto-detected issues are accurate
 4. **Iterate prompts** - Use metrics to improve your prompts
-5. **Document findings** - Save results for team presentation
+5. **Document findings** - Save results

-### Common Issues:
+### Common Combined Issues:

 **"Low F1 scores across all models"**
-- Check CV quality - is it complete enough to evaluate?
+- Check CV quality, is it complete enough to evaluate?
-- Review ground truth issues - are they being detected correctly?
 - Consider if issues are too subjective

 **"High precision but low recall"**
-- Model is accurate but not comprehensive
 - Add instruction to check all sections
 - Increase max_output_tokens for longer critiques

 **"High recall but low precision"**
-- Model is over-flagging issues
 - Make prompts more specific
 - Lower temperature for more focused output